stefandango/stefandangoModularArcTemplate/README.md

 # My Mondular Monolith Template...

-My modular monolith template (just playing around a bit)
+I've been following a tutorial about using modular monolith, this is a very rough version of just going along.

-Important stuff is module structure and intermodule communication...
+Bunch of stuff is very opinionated, which I dont necessarily agree with.